NicolaDM/MAPLE/README.md

 As of version 0.3.1, MAPLE can model sequence errors by assigning an error probability free parameter to each genome position.
 Using option --estimateSiteSpecificErrorRate MAPLE will estimate these error probabilities and perform phylogenetic inference while accounting for these.

+### Branch support

+As of version 0.3.3, MAPLE can estimate branch support with a new pandemic-scale approach (SPRTA, manuscript in prep.) using option --SPRTA.

 ### Lineage assignment